 Increasingly, PCPs are acting more as a broad service provider.
 As systems condense more professional services and specialties or access to them becomes more constricted, PCPs find themselves forced into filling unfamiliar and clinically difficult roles.
 PCPs spend most of their time in chronic care management and preventative care, accounting for more than 80% of clinical hours.
 They report that they do not have enough time to provide what they consider to be adequate care for patient panels.
 Minimum adequate patient care in the three major categories (chronic care management, preventative care, and acute care) is estimated to require just over two hours per patient per year.
 Based on that standard, a panel of two thousand patients would require 11.3 hours of active clinical time for every day of the year, or 15.8 hours per day for a work year that provides for weekends and holidays.

-In the upcoming Primary Care in the 21st Century Insight Report, we look at software, technologies, and platforms addressing these and other issues in primary care.
+In the upcoming Primary Care for the 21st Century Market Scan Report, we look at software, technologies, and platforms addressing these and other issues in primary care.
 Some tools are focused on direct care and access, or what we call the “front door to care.”
 However, there are many administrative, communication, and patient engagement solutions that are not involved with the patient’s first touchpoint with the healthcare system, but still offer significant value.
 Care coordination, transfer of care, and post-acute follow-up all cost time, effort, and resources for providers and staff.
 Relieving those administrative burdens allows more clinical time, and greater time spent working at the top of license.

 Transition of Care Platforms